muldjord/leddy/README.md

 ```

 ### With Unicorn Hat HD simulator
 Leddy includes a Unicorn Hat HD simulator which shows the LED's as pixels in a window on you desktop.
 Note that this requires a windowing system to work.
-This is useful if you want to run it on a non-Pi system that do not have the compatible GPIO pins.
+This is useful while customizing your theme, if you want to run it on a non-Pi system.
 ```
 $ qmake WITHSIM=1
 $ make clean